 Like many government agencies, Miami-Dade County has faced financial constraints in recent years.
 "We are responsible for serving the needs of millions of citizens," said Adrienne DiPrima, manager of Strategic Technologies Support for Miami-Dade County.
 "With so many people out of work, businesses closing and homes under foreclosure, we need to provide more services with less funding."

 To fulfill a diverse set of needs, the county's IT department now supports more than 60 mission-critical applications, including payroll, human resources, courts, property taxes, financial systems, facilities management, criminal justice and more.

-The county’s IBM mainframe had already proven itself a stable and cost-effective platform for many years.
-“The IBM System z has a small footprint with a huge payback,” said DiPrima.
-“We have compute-intensive applications and billions of lines of code running on the System z.
+The county's IBM mainframe had already proven itself a stable and cost-effective platform for many years.
+"The IBM z Systems has a small footprint with a huge payback," said DiPrima.
+"We have compute-intensive applications and billions of lines of code running on the z Systems.
 It performs very well, responding to spikes and heavy processing on the fly.
-With the IBM System z, there is no practical limit to what you can do.”
+With the IBM z Systems, there is no practical limit to what you can do."

 In addition, the county has found the Linux operating system helpful for supporting regulatory compliance.
 "The sensible SUSE approach to the Linux roadmap helps us stay in line with emerging regulations," said Nolan.
 "If we have to apply updates due to new PCI compliance regulations, we just go to the SUSE site to find the right patches.
 We do not have to constantly upgrade release levels to remain compliant.

-”The county is bringing more critical applications onto its Linux-based System z10 platform.
-“We are rolling out multiple business intelligence engines,” said Nolan.
-“Running them on Linux on System z makes perfect sense.
-All we have to do is clone the system and bring data repositories online and we can have the applications up and running quickly.”
+"The county is bringing more critical applications onto its Linux-based z Systems10 platform.
+"We are rolling out multiple business intelligence engines," said Nolan.
+"Running them on Linux on z Systems makes perfect sense.
+All we have to do is clone the system and bring data repositories online and we can have the applications up and running quickly."